 This phase-shifting effect is easily distinguishable by its “jet plane swoosh” or “drainpipe” sounding effect.

-But instead of having the effect of pitch variation or thickening like vibrato and chorus, respectively, the flanger effect is much more of filter-like effect.
+But instead of having the effect of pitch variation or thickening like vibrato and chorus, respectively, the flanger effect is much more of a filter-like effect.

-In order to get the flanger effect, the delay time of the delay line must be relatively short.
+To get the flanger effect, the delay time of the delay line must be relatively short.
 This will minimize the effect of adding an additional voice to the sound and maximize the phase interactions between the dry and delayed signals.